Inventory Explained: Types, Formulas, And How To Manage It

 All inventory needs are different; inventory management methods will look different for every company, too.
 There are four inventory management types you can use to optimize your inventory.

-The perpetual inventory system keeps track of inventory continuously.
+It keeps track of inventory continuously.
 Inventory is updated in real time as items move through the production process.
 This method is favored by stakeholders, retailers, and business owners because the metrics are constantly updated.
-However, many labor costs incur when inventory is manually kept.
+However, many labor costs are incurred when inventory is manually kept.

 The barcode inventory system uses barcode technology to track and update inventory.
 The barcodes are customized to match specific inventory categories.
 Items are scanned as they move through the supply chain, so inventory counts are updated almost instantly.
 Some companies may find implementing the barcode system tedious because every item needs a unique barcode.